philspokas/az400/notes.md

 * secret must be less than 48K
 * use "with:" keyword to use secrets in a "step"
 * use "env:" to pass a secret into an environment variable
-* not secrets not available in an if statement unless set in environment
+* secrets not available in an if statement unless set in environment

 # Infrastrcture as Code (IaC)